-- Only img (firmware) and cfg (configuration) files can be used. - In the DHCP Discover message, the phone publishes its model name in Option fields 60 and 77 (e.g., 420HD).
-To provide different provisioning information to different models, set up a policy in the DHCP server according to phone model name. - If the phone is powered off during provisioning, it becomes unusable; perform a recovery process (see Section 5 on page 179).
+- In the DHCP Discover message, the phone publishes its model name in Option fields 60 and 77 (e.g., 420HD).
+To provide different provisioning information to different models, set up a policy in the DHCP server according to phone model name. - If the phone is powered off during provisioning, it becomes unusable; perform a recovery process (see Section 5 on page 197).